Rivian raises $1.3 billion for its electric pickup truck and SUV

 “We want to maintain a meaningful value in the ownership and future of that company,” Ford spokesperson T.R.
 Reid said on Monday about Rivian.

-In November, sources told Reuters a battery-powered Lincoln SUV, due in mid-2022, would be the first Ford vehicle to be built on the Rivian skateboard.
+In November, sources told Reuters a battery-powered Lincoln SUV, due in mid-2022, would be the first Ford vehicle to be built on the Rivian skateboard chassis.

 Cox Automotive, owner of the Autotrader online automobile market and Kelley Blue Book car valuation service, invested $350 million in Rivian in September.